legluondunet/MyLittleLutrisScripts/Tomb Raider I/README.md

 ### Technical notes:
 - Gold extension included.
 - Multilanguage: during install, you could choose your preferred language for interface and audio cutscenes between English, French and German; only audio cutscenes translation for Japanese; only translated interface  for Spanish, Finish, Hungarian, Indonesian, Italian, Dutch, Portuguese and Swedish.
 - TR1 has insufficient controller support, I invite you to use a keymapper.
-You will find profiles for x360 (Antimicro) and Steam Controller (sc-controller) in the "gamepad profiles" folder.
+You will find profiles for x360 (AntimicroX) and Steam Controller (sc-controller) in the "gamepad profiles" folder.
 ### Credits:
 - GLRage: https://github.com/ata4/glrage
 - TombATI: http://www.glidos.net/tombati.html